Skeel0/Neocities-Host/README.md

 # Website
-Starting to work on my website!
+I'm slowly starting to work on my <strong>website<strong>.
+Feel free to help me and give me advice!!!